Jennifer Doudna: COVID-19 response

-Beginning in March 2020, Doudna organized an effort to use CRISPR-based technologies to address the COVID-19 pandemic along with Dave Savage, Robert Tjian, and other colleagues at the Innovative Genomics Institute (IGI), where they created a testing center.
-This center processes more than 1,000 patient samples per day.
+Beginning in March 2020, Doudna organized an effort to use CRISPR-based technologies to address the COVID-19 pandemic along with Dave Savage, Robert Tjian, Fyodor Urnov, Patrick Hsu, and other colleagues at the Innovative Genomics Institute (IGI), where they also created a testing center.
+This center processed over 500,000 patient samples from UC Berkeley students, staff and faculty as well as members of the surrounding community and farm workers in the Salinas area.
 Mammoth Biosciences announced a peer-reviewed validation of a rapid, CRISPR-based point of need COVID-19 diagnostic which is faster and less expensive than qRT-PCR based tests.

+Other activities

+She is also the founder and chair of the governance board of the Innovative Genomics Institute, which she co-founded in 2014.
+Doudna is also a faculty scientist at Lawrence Berkeley National Laboratory (LBNL), a senior investigator at the Gladstone Institutes, and an adjunct professor of cellular and molecular pharmacology at the University of California, San Francisco (UCSF).
+In 2025, a new supercomputer named after Doudna was announced for the National Energy Research Scientific Computing Center at LBNL, intended as the successor to the Perlmutter supercomputer.

+Doudna is on the scientific advisory boards of the companies that she cofounded, such as Caribou, Intellia, Mammoth, and Scribe; as well as others such as Altos Labs, Isomorphic Labs, Johnson & Johnson, Synthego, Tempus AI, and Welch Foundation.
+She joined Sixth Street Partners in 2022 as its chief science advisor, to guide investment decisions related to CRISPR.

 Personal life

-Doudna's first marriage was in 1988 to a fellow graduate student at Harvard named Tom Griffin, but his interests were more broad and less focused on research than hers and they divorced a few years later.
+Doudna's first marriage was in 1988 to a fellow graduate student at Harvard named Tom Griffin, but they divorced a few years later.
 Griffin wanted to move to Boulder, Colorado, where Doudna was also interested in working with Thomas Cech.
 As a postdoctoral researcher at the University of Colorado, Doudna met Jamie Cate, then a graduate student.
 They worked together on the project to crystallize and determine the structure of the Tetrahymena Group I intron P4-P6 catalytic region.
 Doudna brought Cate with her to Yale, and they married in Hawaii in 2000.
 Cate later became a professor at the Massachusetts Institute of Technology and Doudna followed him to Boston at Harvard, but in 2002 they both accepted faculty positions at Berkeley and moved there together; Cate preferred the less formal environment on the West Coast from his earlier experiences at the University of California, Santa Cruz and the Lawrence Berkeley National Laboratory, and Doudna liked that Berkeley is a public university.
 Cate is a Berkeley professor and works on gene-editing yeast to increase their cellulose fermentation for biofuel production.
 Doudna and Cate have a son born in 2002 who attends UC Berkeley, studying electrical engineering and computer science.
+They live in Berkeley.